manolobkno08/monty/README.md

 # Monty

-Its a program that interprete ths specific monty files:
+Its a program that interprete the specific monty files:

 - `monty_list_2.c` --> first file that contains the functions